 - WCL students shall complete the program by:

-- Completing at least 62 credits before going abroad, including all WCL/ABA required courses (Upper Level Writing, Professional Skills, and any others implemented) and then complete one (1) year in the Nanterre Droit Comparé Master 1 program in France.
+- Completing at least 62 credits before going abroad, including all WCL/ABA required courses (Upper Level Writing, Experiential Learning, and any others implemented) and then complete one (1) year in the Nanterre Droit Comparé Master 1 program in France.

 - At Nanterre: